 Depending on the type of Vicon system you are running, your Vicon system architecture will contain one or more of the following Vicon connectivity units:

-- Vicon Lock+: Facilitates the integration of synchronous third-party equipment with Vicon Vantage, Vicon Vero, and Vicon Bonita cameras, by providing or receiving synchronization and/or timecode.
+- Vicon Lock unit: Facilitates the integration of synchronous third-party equipment with Vicon Vantage, Vicon Vero, and Vicon Bonita cameras, by providing or receiving synchronization and/or timecode.
 Also provides connectivity for third-party analog capture sources, such as force plates and EMG equipment.
 Connects to a PoE+ switch to which Vicon cameras and the host PC are connected.

 If your Vicon system includes PoE or PoE+ switches, note that although they do not appear as connectivity nodes in the System Resources tree, the cameras that are connected to them are displayed.

 - MX Giganet: The primary connectivity unit in an MX T-Series system.
 To connect and synchronize force plates and EMG devices, MX Giganets can be configured with a 64-channel analog card.
-(This functionality is integral to Vicon Lock+ units.)
+(This functionality is integral to Vicon Lock+ and Lock Lab units.)
 You can incorporate units and components from an MX T-Series system into a Vicon Vantage system.
-See the Vicon Vantage Reference or contact Vicon Support for details on configuring a combined architecture.
+See the Vicon Vantage Reference Guide or contact Vicon Support for details on configuring a combined architecture.

 - If your Vicon system includes PoE or PoE+ switches, note that although they do not appear as connectivity nodes in the System Resources tree, the cameras that are connected to them are displayed.